Khushi-Mehdiratta/data_analytics_projects/Tableau_Sales_Dashboard_project/README.md

 This Tableau project visualizes sales, profit, and quantity trends for the current and previous year using interactive and comparative charts.
 The dashboard offers a clear snapshot of performance metrics across months and product subcategories.

+I have also uploaded the datasets used in this project for reference.

 ## 📊 Key Metrics

 - **Total Sales**